How to Start the School Year with Clear, Glowing Skin

-- 1/8 teaspoon turmeric
+- ⅛ teaspoon turmeric

 Mix all ingredients together and store in an airtight jar, away from direct sunlight.
 Each time you wash your face, use one teaspoon of cleanser and add enough whole milk to make a creamy paste.
-If the acne has a dry, flaky quality, half-and-half may be used instead of milk.
+Cow's milk or goat's milk works best, but if using a vegan substitute, coconut milk is acceptable.